cyphunk/humanism.sh/README.md

 Unify strace|dtruss and lsof.

     trace)
-    Exec cmd and strace all child processes
+     strace all child processes of supplied command, pid or proc name

     openfiles)
      Show open files of an already running processes and its children, by name

     fileprocs)
      Show pid's touching file

     libtree)
-    print lib dependency tree for $1 using only strings
+     using strings alone give .so dependency for file
-      dbg libtree [ignorelibs] <TARGET>
+     use: dbg libtree <TARGET> [ignorelibs]
-      example:
-      dbg libtree [ld.so.1 libc.so libpthread.so.0 libc.so.6] <TARGET>
+     ie:  dbg libtree <TARGET> [ld.so.1 libc.so libpthread.so.0 libc.so.6]

+    canexe)
+     pick an executable and it's dependencies.
+     e.g. grab arm executables from one firmware and use on another

+     tries to determine libs with ldd first, then dbg libtree

+     use: dbg canexe <TARGET> [ignorelibs]
+     ie:  dbg canexe <TARGET> [ld.so.1 libc.so libpthread.so.0 libc.so.6]

+    demanglecpp)
+     pipe strings into c++filt to demangle names

 ### sshrc